Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 - Choose EC2 Linux + Networking
 - I chose t2.medium for the instance type for enough memory.

   - The task definition uses a limited amount of memory as celery isn't a main priority here.
 As you expand, celery will take up more memory and you'll have to increase the memory capacity for the Django app, which means you'll have to use a different instance type.

 - You can just have one instance since Blue/Green deployments will provision a new instance and deregister the old one.

   - That's the downfall about ECS.
 You can configure everything in your Dockerfile, but it's a slow build and start time and you wish the instance could just simply be updated...

 - I had a key pair from previous EC2 usage.
 You don't necessarily need it but it could be helpful to have on in the future.
 Yes, you can configure an ssh key pair in the future.
-- Create a new VPC
+- Create a new VPC.
 - Choose a subnet.
 Remember which subnet it is.
-- Create and note your NEW security group!
-You'll need it for ALB!
+- Use that second security group that I said was for your ECS instances!
 - The IAM role can be the one created by them called ecsInstanceRole.

 4. Grant a service trust relationship for newly created IAM role